control-toolbox/OptimalControlProblems.jl/docs/src/problems-introduction.md

 For each problem, additional data is provided in the [MetaData](https://github.com/control-toolbox/OptimalControlProblems.jl/tree/main/ext/MetaData) directory:

 ```@docs; canonical=false
-OptimalControlProblems.metadata
+metadata
 ```

-To list all metadata, use `OptimalControlProblems.metadata`.
+To list all metadata, use `metadata`.
 To access the metadata of a specific problem, for example `chain`, run:

 ```@example main
 using OptimalControlProblems
-OptimalControlProblems.metadata[:chain]
+metadata[:chain]
 ```

 ## Problems characteristics